kc-howe/Betti-Numbers/README.md

 # Betti Numbers

 ## Description
 This repository computes Betti numbers of a topological space.
 These Betti numbers can be computed by first triangulating the topological space by a simplicial complex, then representing this complex as a collection of boundary matrices, and lastly performing some reduction on these matrices.
-The original purpose of this repository was programatically solve the problem of finding the Betti numbers of the 2-dimensional Klein bottle, given as an exercise in Edelsbrunner and Harer's *Computational Topology: An Introduction*.
+The original purpose of this repository was to programatically solve the problem of finding the Betti numbers of the 2-dimensional Klein bottle, given as an exercise in Edelsbrunner and Harer's *Computational Topology: An Introduction*.

 ### Betti Numbers
 Betti numbers can be thought of as a count of p-dimensional holes in a topological space for positive dimension p.
 The 0th Betti number of a space is better thought of as a count of disconnected components of a space.
 Betti numbers are computed by finding the rank of the p-th homology group H<sub>p</sub> of a triangulating simplicial complex of a space.
 Such a complex can be described as a collection of boundary matrices describing the (p-1)-dimensional boundaries of each p-simplex in the simplicial complex.